Koba Nakopia: Private sector

+Having moved to Moscow to study at the Diplomatic Academy of Russia, he would become an adviser to the International Economic Committee of the Russia-led Commonwealth of Independent States from 1996 to 1999, a period that coincided with attempts to integrate the economies of CIS member states through a treaty that came into force in 1998.

 In 2003 he joined the Supervisory Board of the Zestaponi Ferroalloy Factory at a time when the plant was undergoing a restructuring.
 In 2004, the firm purchased the state-owned Madneuli goldmine in Georgia, of which Nakopia became General Director and Board chairman until 2008.
-He would maintain large shares in the company until the fall of 2011.
+He would maintain large shares in the company until the fall of 2011, selling it at the same time as the Georgian Ministry of Natural Resources' decision to revoke up to 37 mining licenses from the company.
 Also in 2004, he became Chairman of Quartzite LLC.

 Nakopia's largest investments have remained in the mining industry.
 He founded Bioneli Limited in 2008, a company registered in the British Virgin Islands and a majority shareholder of the RMG Gold company.
+He also owns GoldInvest Sakartvelo since 2006, which owns Zarapxana, one of Georgia's largest jewelry store networks.
+He owns two mines in Armenia, including the Agarak Copper-Molybdenum Combine, which has been accused of several environmental and labor rights violations, and the Ararat Gold Refinery.

 Koba Nakopia's portfolio has also largely involved the entertainment and media industries.
 In 2009 he was a producer of the movie 5 Days of War, a Hollywood production portraying the 2008 Russo-Georgian War.
 His family owns 50% of LTD Sakartvelo, itself a majority shareholder of the Rustavi 2 television channel until the European Court of Human Rights authorized the Georgian government's decision to transfer its ownership in 2019.
 After this, Sakartvelo became a founding investor of Mtavari TV, a leading opposition-leaning television channel in Georgia.